mromanjr93/zbra-test/README.md

 ## zbra-test

-All the answers are located inside src folder, each question contains or an ConsoleProject or an MD file with answer content.
+All the answers are located inside src folder, each question contains or a ConsoleProject or an MD file with answer content.

 The solutions were written in C #